YuLin12345/Affordable-AIO-Bot/README.md

 - Keyword Edit Form
  - User can edit account's keyword all at once.

+- Keyword Edit Selected Form
+ - User can edit selected account's keyword.

 - Link Edit Form
  - User can edit account's link all at once.

+- Link Edit Selected Form
+ - User can edit selected account's link.

 - Login Form
  - Authenticate users using backend server.
  - Check if user is banned.
 If so, displays the reason.
  - One license per computer, validated using HWID.
  - Added login attempt counter.
-After three failed login attempt terminates the program.
+After three failed login attempts, terminates the program.

 - Main Form
  - Main form where users can add, remove, edit, and clone accounts and checkout profiles.